 Bricks for Veterans

 center of the square.
 Bricks include the name, branch of service, and the name of conflicts the veteran served in.
-The City of Burleson dedicated Veteran’s Memorial Park on Veteran’s Day 2009.
-The park is located at
+The City of Burleson dedicated Veteran’s Memorial Plaza on Veteran’s Day 2009.
+The plaza is located at 298 East Renfro

 How do I get involved?